INSTRUCTIONS AND INFORMATION

 ORGAN: Organ Solo MA2, MA1

 VOCAL: Vocal Art Song Solo MA3, MA2, MA1

 STRING: Violin Solo ADV2, ADV1 Violin Concerto SR

 Viola Solo ADV2, ADV1 Viola Concerto SR

 Classical Guitar Solo ADV Classical Guitar Concerto

 Before funds are released to the winner, NFMC/TFMC memberships of BOTH teachers and students will be verified.
 If a teacher or winning student is not current on dues payments, funds will be withheld.
 TFMC monetary award winners will be required to sign a Publicity Release and to submit their social security number and IRS Form W9 to the TFMC Treasurer (IRS rule).
-1st place winners are not eligible to enter again in the same class.
 No prize transfer, assignment, or substitution by any All State Winner is permitted.
 TAXES ARE THE SOLE RESPONSIBILITY OF THE WINNERS.